Lemelisk27/readme-generator/README.md

 # README Generator
 ![license badge](https://img.shields.io/badge/license-MIT-blue)
 ## Description
-This application uses node.js to create a README file based on the user's input.
+This is a node.js application that will create a README file based on the user's input.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)